 - Art of Animation

 The value resorts can start at around $100 per night and go as high as $210 per night depending on room size and season.
 The typical value resort standard room sleeps up to four plus allows for a crib for a baby.
-The average size is around 260 square feet. sleeping up to four guests plus a baby in a crib, is approximately 260 square feet.
+The average size is around 260 square feet.
 The typical family suite in a value resort can sleep up to six guests plus a baby in a crib and is approximately 520 square feet.

 Standard rooms offer two full size beds or one king size bed.
 The family suites at Art of Animation offer one queen size bed, one full size sleeper sofa, and one full size pull-down table bed.
 The family suites at All Star Music have a queen size bed, a double sleeper sofa, a twin size sleeper chair, and a twin size sleeper ottoman.